seb-kvist/auktioner-net/README.md

 # auktioner-net
 This is a .NET 9.0 web application using ASP.NET Core and Entity Framework Core with an in-memory database for development purposes.
+Learning and practicing on CoreIdentity on this project.

 ## Requirements